Monday, September 25, 2017

 There are those who argue that all buyers have the responsibility to guard against unethical sellers, to take care of themselves.
 In fact, that’s the literal translation of the Latin legal term “caveat emptor”…let the buyer beware.
-That’s sounds good, but what about the elderly widow whose husband recently died and who never had to make a the decision on a major purchase in her entire life?
+That’s sounds good, but what about the elderly widow whose husband recently died and who never had to make the decision on a major purchase in her entire life?
 What about the young person just out of school with no experience in the real world?
 How about the immigrant who struggles with English?
-Should we be concerned about our underprivileged classes who often drop out of school because they have to go to work to support themselves or their family?
+Should we be concerned about our underprivileged classes who often drop out of school because they must go to work to support themselves or their family?
 You and I know lots of good people who, for one reason or another, simply can’t cope with a slick car or service salesman.

 My bottom line is this, since we can’t rely on our regulators and politicians to protect those who “can be fooled all the time”, maybe we owe it to society to protect these folks.
 If you know someone who is thinking about buying a car or has a service problem with her car and you feel she may not have the ability to fend for herself with the car dealer, offer your support.
 If you’re one of the people who needs support, ask someone who can go “toe to toe” with a car dealer to come with you when you are car shopping.
 By the way, nobody, sophisticated or not, should car shop alone.
 Two heads are always better than one and it’s always a good idea to have a witness to what was said during a negotiation.
 And, of course, if you don’t have the time to help a person or you’re that person, you can always call me…I’m always here for you.